 Mummer’s Plays

-These two Mummer’s plays are from a thousand-plus year old tradition where the people of a specific area enact a play to honor a particular time of year.
+Mummer’s plays are part of a thousand-plus year old tradition where the people of a specific area enact a play to honor a particular time of year.
 The parts are held in oral memory, and passed down the generations.
-St. George and the Knightmare Knight is our version of one of the most widely preserved plays.
-Much more research was required to reconstruct the Lady Marion and Robin Hood play.
+St. George and the Dragon is one of the most widely preserved plays.
+We performed an adaptation of that play for fifty years at Solstice.
+In 2016 we rewrote the play, leaving the slaying of the dragon and the Knightmare Knight in the dust heap.
+The new play is older still: The Green Man, Lady Ivy, and the true teaching of Solstice.

 St. George and the Nightmare Knight